 In the late 1800s, the first steps were taken toward self-government in British India with the appointment of Indian counselors to advise the British viceroy and the establishment of provincial councils with Indian members; the British subsequently widened participation in legislative councils.

 On Aug.
 15, 1947, India became a dominion within the Commonwealth, with Jawaharlal Nehru as prime minister.
-Enmity between Hindus and Muslims led the British to partition British India, creating East and West Pakistan, where there were Muslim majorities.
+India was partitioned at the time of independence leading to the creation of East and West Pakistan.
 India became a republic within the Commonwealth on Jan.
 26, 1950.

 After independence, the Congress Party, the party of Mahatma Gandhi and Jawaharlal Nehru, ruled India under the influence first of Nehru and then his daughter and grandson, with the exception of two brief periods in the 1970s and 1980s.
 In the 1990s and into the 21st century, India was governed by parties other than the Congress for far longer than just brief periods.

 The typical school year runs from June through April, and public education is available through high school.

 The secondary status afforded to girls within a family goes toward denying them the basic right to an education as guaranteed by the constitution.
 Girls are generally pulled out of school to help with family responsibilities like caring for their siblings or doing the housework.
 If a family has to choose between educating a son or a daughter because of financial constraints, typically the son will be chosen.
 Many parents view educating sons as an investment because the sons are supposed to care for aging parents.
 On the other hand, educating daughters is seen as a waste of money, since daughters will eventually live with their husband's families and the parents will not benefit directly from their education.
 Also, educated girls will have higher dowry expenses because they will need a comparably educated husband.
 Lack of female teachers especially in rural India is another potential barrier to girls' education because of the gender segregation practiced in traditional Indian society.